Granjow/launchpad-mini/README.md

 #### key

 Emitted when a key is pressed or released.
-An object of the following format is passed:
+The callback receives an object of the following format:

     { x: 1, y: 3, pressed: true }